-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023 was \$1,512,823.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$1,913,833.
 The costs of the District's activities were primarily funded by program revenues.
 Program revenues were comprised primarily of assessments for both the current and prior fiscal years.
 The District also received funds for administrative fees for the golf fund.
-The decreases in program revenues and total expenses are primarily the result of a decrease in debt assessments and interest expenses related to the Series 2006 Bonds as they were paid off in the prior fiscal year.
+Revenues decreased slightly in the current fiscal year.
+In total, expenses, including depreciation, increased from the prior fiscal year.
+The majority of the increase was the result of an increase in landscape maintenance and repairs.